-Last summer WA State had 4 SUP fatalities on lakes in July.
+Every summer in WA State we have a few SUP fatalities on lakes, more so than on saltwater.
 All due to no life jackets.
 Folks tend to let their guard down on lakes.

-Seattle lakes can be crazy in summer with wake and ski boat traffic.
-Armored shorelines means the waves bounce back and fourth like a bathtub.
+- Seattle lakes can be crazy in summer with wake and ski boat traffic.
+Armored shorelines (concrete or wood bordered shores) means the waves bounce back and fourth like a bathtub.
 Whereas waves end and don’t bounce back at beaches on the Sound and there’s less small boat traffic.

 - Lakes are mostly warmer than the Sound now but some parts of the Sound like Warm Beach or the South Puget Sound’s inlets get hot!